About CCCC

 In addition to being accredited by the Southern Association of Colleges and Schools, a number of curriculum programs are approved by various accrediting or licensing agencies:

-• The Cosmetology program is approved by the North Carolina State Board of Cosmetic Arts.
+• The Barbering program is licensed by the North Carolina Board of Barber Examiners.

-• The Criminal Justice program is accredited by the North Carolina Criminal Justice Education and Training Standards Commission.
+• The Basic Law Enforcement Training program is certified by the North Carolina Criminal Justice Education and Training Standards Commission.

-• The Real Estate program is approved by the North Carolina Real Estate Commission.
+• The Nursing Education program is approved by the North Carolina Board of Nursing.

-• The Veterinary Medical Technology program is accredited by the Committee on Veterinary Technician and Educational Activities of the AVMA.
+• The Veterinary Medical Technology program is accredited by the Committee on Veterinary Technician Educational Activities (CVTEA) of the American Veterinary Medical Association (AVMA).